-- That you are under the regular care of a doctor. - Appropriate documentation of your weekly earnings. - The date your disability began. - Appropriate documentation of the disabling disorder. - The extent of your disability, including restrictions and limitations preventing you from performing your regular occupation. - The name and address of any hospital or institution where you received treatment, including all attending doctors. - The name and address of any doctor you have seen.
+- That you are under the regular care of a doctor. - Appropriate documentation of your monthly earnings. - The date your disability began. - Appropriate documentation of the disabling disorder.

-For your Short Term Disability claim, we may request that you send proof of continuing disability, satisfactory to Prudential, indicating that you are under the regular care of a doctor.
+For your Long Term Disability claim, we may request that you send proof of continuing disability, satisfactory to Prudential, indicating that you are under the regular care of a doctor.
 In some cases, you will be required to give Prudential authorization to obtain additional medical information, and to provide non-medical information (e.g., copies of your IRS federal income tax return, W-2's and 1099's) as part of your proof of claim, or proof of continuing disability.
 This proof, provided at your expense, must be received within 30 days of a request by us.
 Prudential will deny your claim or stop sending you payments if the appropriate information is not submitted.